 Repeat the decrease round every third round and work in stockinette in between the rounds until you have 8 sts remaining for your work.
 Break the yarn.
 Thread through a tapestry needle and draw through the remaining stitches.
 Pull tight, through to the wrong side.

 If you would like to have a longer hat you can add some length here and/or work the decreases less often e.g. every 4th or 5th round.

 Fill a clean sink or basin with water.
 Use cold water and soak for 15 minutes.
 Gently squeeze (never wring) to remove excess water.
 Gently spread the damp item out into a rough approximation of the desired shape and let it properly dry.

 Following package instructions, make a pom pom and attach to the top of hat.
 The pompom attached to the sample hat is approximately 1.8″ [4.5 cm] in diameter.
-With the help of wool needle weave in ends.
+With the help of a tapestry needle weave in ends.